 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.